A complete guide to Zendesk Messenger in 2026

 If you're using Zendesk, you've probably seen the big push toward Zendesk Messenger.
 It's a huge shift from the classic live chat widget.
 The idea is to make customer conversations feel more like texting a friend: modern, continuous, and happening on your own time.

-So, this guide is here to break it all down.
-We’ll walk through what Zendesk Messenger is, what it does well, where it falls short, and how you can use AI to fill in the gaps and make your support experience genuinely great.
+This guide is here to break it all down.
+We’ll walk through what Zendesk Messenger is, what it does well, how to navigate its unique features, and how you can use AI to complement the experience and make your support genuinely great.

 What is Zendesk Messenger?